 We do not sell your information to anyone and only pass it to our trusted partners and service providers who work with us to run our business.
 We may pass your information to:

-Our partner companies to supply products or services and where there is a complaint or query.
-For example, De Montfort University and the University of Leicester.
+- Our partner companies to supply products or services and where there is a complaint or query.

 How long do we keep your personal information?

 How long we keep your personal information depends on why we have it and what we’re doing with it.

 We keep records of any dealings you have with us or our partner companies for six years after the last contact for legal and accounting reasons.

 We will keep other personal information about you if it is necessary for us to do so to comply with the law.